aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/image-manipulation/setting-margins-barcode-image/_index.md

 Before diving into the tutorial, ensure you have the following in place:

 - Java Development Environment: Make sure you have a Java development environment set up on your machine.
-- Aspose.BarCode for Java Library: Download and install the Aspose.BarCode library from the [official download link](https://releases.aspose.com/barcode/java/).
+- Aspose.BarCode for Java Library: Download and install the Aspose.BarCode library from the [download link](https://releases.aspose.com/barcode/java/).
 - Document Directory: Identify or create a directory where you want to save the barcode image.

 ## Import Packages